Fsu0413/QtCompile/content/_index.en.md

 {{% /expand %}}
 {{% /notice %}}

+## Computer with Windows installed Fails

+### {{% date 2024 5 20 %}}
+My computer with Windows installed fails so unable to update here.
+As far as I can see patches for CVE-2024-36048, Qt 5.15.14 with QtWebEngine 5.15.17 and Qt 6.7.1 can only be updated after my computer been repaired.

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.